AlrauneZ/DipoleTracerTests/README.md

 dispersion or molecular diffusion are less significant and can be neglected.

-The aquifer under consideration is non-homogeneous/heterogeneous where the structure is layered with a random distribution of hydraulic conductivity values K_i of each layer follow a stochastic distribution.
+The aquifer under consideration is non-homogeneous/heterogeneous where the structure is layered with a random distribution of hydraulic conductivity values $K_i$ of each layer follow a stochastic distribution.
 In the manuscript Zech et al., 2018, general solutions for the BTC are expressed as integrals.
-Specific solutions are derived considering the spatial distribution of K to be log-normal to a mean KG and a variance sigma_K^2.
+Specific solutions are derived considering the spatial distribution of $K$ to be log-normal to a mean $K_G$ and a variance $\sigma_K^2$.
 These specific solutions are implemented here.

 The BTC solutions present the dependence on both, the dipole setting and the aquifer configuration.
 The analysis is carried out by considering the travel